Siphalor/chef-rs/README.md

 - If the ingredient is liquid, if there is *anything* left in the input buffer.
 The user will not be prompted.

 Depending on the outcome, the ingredient will either contain 1.0 or 0.0.

+### `Examine`ing stuff

+You can `Examine` ingredients or mixing bowls, which will display their current status.

+This is intended for debugging.